House of Lords Act 1999

 The House of Lords Act 1999 (c.
 34) is an act of the Parliament of the United Kingdom which reformed the House of Lords, one of the chambers of Parliament.
-The Act was given royal assent on 11 November 1999.
-For centuries, the House of Lords had included several hundred members who inherited their seats (hereditary peers); the Act removed such a right.
-However, as part of a compromise, the Act allowed ninety-two hereditary peers to remain in the House.
+The act was given royal assent on 11 November 1999.
+For centuries, the House of Lords had included several hundred members who inherited their seats (hereditary peers).
+The act removed this as a right, but as part of a compromise allowed 92 hereditary peers to remain in the House until further reforms.
 Another ten were created life peers to enable them to remain in the House.

-The Act decreased the membership of the House from 1,330 in October 1999 to 669 in March 2000.
-As another result of the Act, the majority of the Lords were thence life peers, whose numbers had been gradually increasing since the Life Peerages Act 1958.
+The act decreased the membership of the House from 1,330 in October 1999 to 669 in March 2000.
+As another result of the act, the majority of the Lords were thence life peers, whose numbers had been gradually increasing since the Life Peerages Act 1958.
 As of June 2023, there were members of the House of Lords, of whom were senior Church of England bishops, whose representation in the House is governed by the Lords Spiritual (Women) Act 2015.